 Step 1.
-Search the multiway tree from root node by values of attributes for u.
+Search the multi-way tree from root node by values of attributes for u.

-If u dosen't belong to any leaf node, a new leaf node which contains u is build under current node and u is added to $POS_P(Q)$ .
+If u does not belong to any leaf node, a new leaf node which contains u is build under current node and u is added to $POS_P(Q)$ .
 Go to Step 3.